 What are the family-friendly policies at your company that help you strike a work-life balance?

 My company considers every individual's constraints and skill sets while assigning a project to them which is good for both, the organization and the individual, for a productive outcome.
 On days that are tough, I can bring my child to the office and he can comfortably be around while I'm working.

 What would you say to the women reading this?

 I would advise anyone contemplating a return to think about it in these ways:

 - When it feels 80% right, just go for it.

 - Never ever lose confidence, even though everything looks new.
 Remember, you have already done wonders at the job before the break.
 You may also have gained multiple new skills during the break.
 It's just another new technology that you are capable enough to learn.

 - On the job, try to figure out a right mentor, preferably a senior professional who can practically help and advice you at the right time and give honest feedback.

 - Never hesitate to ask questions.
 It’s always good to gain clarity before you begin work on anything.

-If you wish to come back to a career with organizations as friendly as these, you can find them all on JobsForHer
+If you wish to start or restart your career with organizations as friendly as these, you can find them all on JobsForHer